-A maturity analysis of contractual undiscounted cash flows relating to lease liabilities is presented within note 31.
+A maturity analysis of contractual undiscounted cash flows relating to lease liabilities is presented within note 30.
+The term recognised for certain leases has assumed lease break options are exercised.
+Certain lease rentals are subject to periodic market rental reviews.

-During the year the Group renegotiated the lease agreements for its London and Manchester offices.
+During the prior year the Group renegotiated the lease agreements for its London and Manchester offices.
 The accounting adjustments under IFRS 16 are set out below:

 The Group surrendered a proportion of the London office back to the landlord.
 The surrender represents a disposal under IFRS 16.
 The right of use asset was reduced by £1.4m to reflect the value of assets disposed.
-The Group's lease liability reduced by £1.6m with a £0.2m gain on disposal recognised in the consolidated income statement.
+The Group's lease liability reduced by £1.6m with a £0.2m gain on disposal recognised in the Consolidated income statement.

-The Group renegotiated the London office lease agreement for the remaining office space.
-The change to the agreement represents a modification under IFRS 16.
+In the prior year the Group renegotiated the London office lease agreement for the remaining office space.
+The change to the agreement represented a modification under IFRS 16.
 The right of use asset was increased by £1.0m to reflect the value of the asset held after the modification.
 The Group's lease liability increased by £0.9m as a result of the modification and the dilapidations provision increased by £0.1m.

-The Group renegotiated the rent payable for the Manchester office in line with the rent review date stipulated in the lease agreement and the Group reassessed the lease term based on the likelihood of exercising the break clause within the lease agreement.
-These changes represent a lease modification under IFRS 16.
+In the prior year the Group renegotiated the rent payable for the Manchester office in line with the rent review date stipulated in the lease agreement and the Group reassessed the lease term based on the likelihood of exercising the break clause within the lease agreement.
+These changes represented a lease modification under IFRS 16.
 The right of use asset was reduced by £3.1m with corresponding adjustment to the lease liability and dilapidations provision.

-Amounts charged in the income statement 2020 £m 2019 £m Depreciation charge of right-of-use assets 1.7 2.0 Interest on lease liabilities 0.4 0.9 Gain on disposal of right-of-use assets 0.2 - Total amounts charged in the income statement 2.3 2.9 Cashoutflow 2020 £m 2019 £m Total cash outflow for leases 2.9 3.1
+Amounts charged in the income statement 2021 £m 2020 £m

+Depreciation charge of right of use assets 1.9 1.7

+Interest on lease liabilities 0.3 0.4

+Gain on disposal of right of use assets 0.2

+Total amounts charged in the income statement 2.2 2.3

+Cash outflow 2021 £m 2020 £m

+Total cash outflow for leases 2.5 2.9

-16. Net investments in joint ventures
+15. Net investments in joint ventures